Minimum degree and the graph removal lemma: Below the threshold: the proof of Theorem

-We will first need the following simple and well-known lemma, which says that one can convert any construction for the triangle removal lemma into a tripartite construction with similar parameter dependencies.
+The second lemma says that one can convert any construction for the triangle removal lemma into a tripartite construction with similar parameter dependencies.
 We remark that this lemma is not fully optimized, and one could obtain better constants through a more careful argument. \begin{lem} Suppose that $H_0$ is an $n_0$-vertex graph with at most $\delta n_0^3$ triangles, but such that at least $\varepsilon n_0^2$ edges must be deleted to make $H_0$ triangle-free.
 Then there exists a tripartite graph $H$ on $n\coloneqq 3n_0$ vertices with at most $\frac 29 \delta n^3$ triangles, such that at least $\frac 19 \varepsilon n^2$ edges must be deleted to make $H$ triangle-free. \end{lem} \begin{proof} Consider the tensor product $H = H_0 \times K_3$, which is the graph whose vertices are pairs $(v,x) \in V(H) \times [3]$, and where two vertices $(v,x)$ and $(w,y)$ are adjacent if and only if $x \neq y$ and $v \sim w$ in $H_0$.
 We claim that $H$ has the desired properties.

 Indeed, by definition, $H$ is tripartite and has $n=3n_0$ vertices.
 Moreover, each triangle in $H_0$ yields precisely six triangles in $H$, so $H$ has at most $6 \delta n_0^3 =\frac 29 \delta n^3$ triangles.
 To conclude, suppose that $E^* \subseteq E(H)$ is a set of edges whose deletion makes $H$ triangle-free.
 Let $E^*_0 \subseteq E(H_0)$ denote the edges of $H_0$ obtained by deleting the second coordinate of every vertex in every edge of $E^*$; in particular, $\ab{E^*_0} \leq \ab{E^*}$.
 We claim that deleting the edges in $E_0^*$ makes $H_0$ triangle-free.
 Indeed, if $\{v_1,v_2,v_3\} \subseteq V(H_0)$ form a triangle in $H_0$ after the deletion of $E_0^*$, then we see that no edge in $E^*$ can be of the form $\{(v_i,x),(v_j,y)\}$ for any $i \neq j$ and $x \neq y$.
 In particular, we find that $\{(v_1,1),(v_2,2),(v_3,3)\}$ is a triangle in $H$ whose edges do not intersect $E^*$, contradicting the assumption that the deletion of $E^*$ destroyed all triangles in $H$.
 Hence, by the defining property of $H_0$, we conclude that